robrwo/DBIx-Class-Helper-Row-Types/README.md

 This helper allows you to specify column information by passing a [Type::Tiny](https://metacpan.org/pod/Type::Tiny) object.

-Note that this _does not_ enforce that the data is of that type.
-It just allows you to use types as a shorthand for specifying the column type.
+Note that this _does not_ enforce that the data is of that type, unless you specify the `strict` option (See ["set\_column"](#set_column)).
+The main purpose of this is to allow you to use types as a shorthand for specifying the column type.

 You can use types from [Types::SQL](https://metacpan.org/pod/Types::SQL) or supported types from [Types::Standard](https://metacpan.org/pod/Types::Standard).